jeremyagray/django-loader/README.rst

 load configuration files in TOML, JSON, YAML, and BespON formats and dump in any format, including as environment variables (Bourne shell).

+See the environment variable format specification for more details about passing environment variables.

 Installation
 ============